raypatterson/new-hotness/README.md

 - Static typing with Flow
 - Scaffolding with Yeoman
 - Continuous integration with TravisCI
+- Content managment with Contentful
+- HTML generation with PhantomJS

 ### Production optimizations
 - Removed unused JavaScript with Google Closure Compiler